Materials with negative or extremal thermal expansion

 Lakes, R. S., "Solids with tunable positive or negative thermal expansion of unbounded magnitude", Applied Phys.
 Lett.
 90, 221905 (2007).

+Material microstructures are presented with a coefficient of thermal expansion larger in magnitude than that of either constituent.
+Thermal expansion can be large positive, zero, or large negative.
 Three-dimensional lattices with void space exceed two-phase bounds but obey three-phase bounds.
 Lattices and normal materials have a trend of expansion decreasing with modulus.
 Two-phase composites with a negative stiffness phase exceed bounds that assume positive strain energy density.
 Young's modulus and its relation to thermal expansion are plotted; behavior of these composites is compared with that of homogeneous solids in expansion-modulus maps.

 APL link